CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 When you are preparing a podspec for submission, you should make sure to do the following:

 1. Run `pod spec lint`.
-This is used to validate specifications. <br/>Your podspec should pass without any errors or warnings.
+This is used to validate specifications.
+Your podspec should pass without any errors or warnings.
 2. Update your library to use [Semantic Versioning](http://semver.org/), if it already does not follow that scheme.
 See our [wiki on cross dependency resolution](https://github.com/CocoaPods/Specs/wiki/Cross-dependencies-resolution-example) for more details.
 Essentially it makes everyone's life easier.
 3. Make sure any updates you submit do not break previous installations.
 Adding 1.1.3 to your library's folder in the Specs Repo should not remove any previous versions.